 Surface drifting buoys released in the Alboran Sea during the month of July , 2014.

-APEX (Autonomous Profiler Explorer) is an autonomous drifting profiler which enables ocean currents to be traced at various depths since they remain sunken for a few weeks and return to the surface for a brief period to transmit data from their sensors via satellite.
+Autonomous drifting profilers enable ocean currents to be traced at various depths since they remain sunken for a few weeks and return to the surface for a brief period to transmit data from their sensors via satellite.

 These floats are a valuable source of information about the circulation patterns and the variability of the surface layer of seas and oceans.
 These currents are the subject of study since they are closely linked to global climate.
 In this respect the global network of Argo floats has proved to be a key element in Global Climate Observing System/Global Ocean Observing System (GCOS/GOOS) for their role in mapping surface currents and providing a quantitative description of the ocean climate variability, over different time scales, including observations about heat and fresh water storage and transport.